rdgrainger/ROCO_224/ProgrammingIndustrialRobots/Programming_Industrial_Robots.md

 https://mega.nz/#!yeAlXQAD!9WT7682P0vOglwi2xwGGpro0vAdTxhgiVgoNCQij1Kc

-Describe how you worked as a team to solve the task
+* Describe how you worked as a team to solve the task

+Before we learned how to simulate the robot arm using Visual Components, the first thing we needed to accomplish as a team was to learn how to manually use the Mitsubishi arm with the teach pendant and program it using Melpha for our individual driving tests.

+* Final Melpha Code for building a 4 block tower.

+'''

+'''

 Describe briefly problems encountered